codetriage-readme-bot/Master-of-Destiny/README.md

 ## Feature List (1000ft view)

+After about very two-three stages, I'll do some kind of codebase cleanup, from a refactor to prehaps a performance issue.

-- [ ] Overall world generation (mountains, hills, plants, cliffs, water)
+- [x] Overall world generation (mountains, hills, plants, cliffs, water)
+- [ ] Time
 - [ ] Seasons
 - [ ] Animal AI (eating, sleeping, breading, hunting)
 - [ ] Settler AI (same as animal, but with social abilities)